 Public Support Grants

 This means you will have to register your place of residence in Estonia.
 Citizens of the EU and EEA member states should do this at their local government service office within three months of arriving in Estonia.
 Non-EU citizens can register their place of residence only after receiving a residence permit and most of the social care services are applicable only after that.
-But a new amendment in the Estonian Aliens Act that will take effect on January 1, 2016 will allow non-EU employees to receive Estonian health insurance already during their short-term employment period before receiving a residence permit.
+But a new amendment in the Estonian Aliens Act allows non-EU employees to receive Estonian health insurance already during their short-term employment period before receiving a residence permit.

 Applications and proof of eligibility.
 Some of the social services will take place automatically after your residence registration.
 But for most of them you will have to submit an application along with corresponding proof (documents stating your health situation, pregnancy, birth certificates of children etc).
 For the exact requirements, inquire at the specific authority.